 3 – Add a Hat to Your Logo

-A logo layout is an image that contains all of your logo design components (text, icons, colours, etc.) in one easy-to-view place.
+A logo layout is an image containing all your logo design components (text, icons, colours, etc.) in one easy-to-view place.
 Layouts are typically created in Adobe Illustrator but can also be used in Photoshop.

 4 – Use Smart Objects in Photoshop

 The logo is often one of, if not THE most critical aspect of your brand.
-It’s what differentiates you from your competitors and gives people a tangible idea of what you’re all about.
+It differentiates you from your competitors and gives people a tangible idea of what you’re all about.
 That’s why designers go to great lengths to create compelling logos with longevity and appeal.

 5 – Create Advanced Logo Layouts in Illustrator

-When it comes to presenting logo designs, mockups provide a great way to show how your design will look in real life.
+When presenting logo designs, mockups provide a great way to show how your design will look in real life.
 Smart Objects can help you do so quickly and efficiently.
 What are Smart Objects?
-A Smart Object is any file (photograph, video, etc.) that has been embedded into a larger document through Photoshop’s Place command or Image/File > Place menu commands.
+A Smart Object is any file (photograph, video, etc.) embedded into a larger document through Photoshop’s Place command or Image/File > Place menu commands.

 Here’s an example: If you have one or more logo files that haven’t been set up for print (the edges are likely jagged), then using smart objects can be a quick fix—allowing you to create beautiful print files from simple photo documents.
 The steps below explain how Smart Objects helps you present your brand effectively.